grpc-ecosystem/awesome-grpc/readme.md

 - [ScalaPB](https://scalapb.github.io/) - Protocol Buffer Compiler for Scala
 - [Akka-gRPC](https://developer.lightbend.com/docs/akka-grpc/current/) - Akka gRPC provides support for building streaming gRPC servers and clients on top of Akka Streams.
+- [Mu](https://higherkindness.io/mu/) - Mu RPC is a purely functional library for building RPC endpoint-based services with support for gRPC and HTTP/2

 <a name="other-dart"></a>
 ### Dart